taliaglantz/Airbnb-Experience/README.md

 ### Getting started and admin login
 1. Either clone or download the source code
 2. Run `yarn` && `yarn start`
+3. Navigate to your browser and type in `localhost:4000` to view the site

 Please feel free to use the following login credentials:
 - Username: taliaglantz